 You can deduct actual car expenses, which include depreciation (or lease payments), gas and oil, tires, repairs, tune-ups, insurance, and registration fees.
 Or, instead of figuring the business part of these actual expenses, you may be able to use the standard mileage rate to figure your deduction.
-For 2007, the standard mileage rate is 48.5 cents a mile for all business miles.
+For 2008, the standard mileage rate is 50.5 cents a mile for all business miles driven before July 1, 2008.
+The rate is 58.5 cents a mile for business miles driven after June 30, 2008, and before January 1, 2009.